wamutech/wamu-spec/papers/whitepaper.md

 ### 3.2.
 Share reconstruction {#share-reconstruction}

-Given a signing share $k$ and a sub-share $\beta$ as input (i.e. the outputs of the share splitting protocol in [section 3.1](#share-splitting) above) and access to the decentralized identity $I$ with secret key $sk$, the share reconstruction protocol proceeds as follows:
+Given a signing share $k$ and a sub-share $\beta$ as input (i.e. the outputs of the share splitting protocol in [section 3.1](#share-splitting) above) and access to the cryptographic identity $I$ with secret key $sk$, the share reconstruction protocol proceeds as follows:

 1. Compute a signature $(r, s) \leftarrow \mathtt{Sig}(sk, k)$.
 2. Compute a sub-share $\alpha$ as the point $\alpha = (r, s) \pmod q$.